 You need to go there; it’s the best restaurant ever!

 12 things you need to know to make it through today

-Every day we hear phrases like these and read headlines offering us ?essential?, ?incredible?, or ?unbelievable? something-or-other.
+Every day we hear phrases like these and read headlines offering us “essential”, “incredible”, or “unbelievable” something-or-other.
 Upworthy has made an evil art form out of using such titles as click-bait.
-If a description of anything doesn’t include a superlative it?s good for nothing.
+If a description of anything doesn’t include a superlative or a promise of tears it’s good for nothing.
 But what happens when we run out of superlatives and absolutes (if we haven’t already)?

 Gold is valuable because it’s rare.
-Wood is cheap because it?s common.
-We?ve turned words which should have the value of gold into a pile of wooden nickels.
+Wood is cheap because it’s common and disposable.
+We’ve turned words which should have the value of gold into a pile of wooden nickels.
 No longer can we trust them and use them as something of worth.
 What happens when something is essential or incredible?
 We have no way of describing it adequately because our words, the currency of communication, have lost all value.

 I want my recommendations and descriptions to matter.
-When I say a book is “well-worth reading” I want it to mean just that; not the best, not a ?must read?, but a book of value for the reader.
-When I say a piece of advice is ?useful?
-I want people to see it that way without having to lie and say it’s essential.
-If I am able to use these positive descriptions well then all of a sudden those occasions when a book is ?the best I’ve read recently and a piece of wisdom is ?crucial? have real meaning.
+When I say a book is “well-worth reading” I want it to mean just that; not the best, not a “must read”, but a book of value for the reader.
+When I say a piece of advice is “useful” I want people to see it that way without having to lie and say it’s essential.
+If I am able to use these positive descriptions well then all of a sudden those occasions when a book is the best I’ve read recently and a piece of wisdom is crucial have real meaning.

 We are reaching (or have reached) a point where discerning people immediately disregard overstatement because it is so common.
 If you want your words to matter don’t cry wolf.
 Don’t add to the pile of wooden nickels.
 Make your good good and your bad bad so that your great can be great and your awful truly awful.

 Want A Free Book?!?